 The school has experienced a difficult significant incident.
 The assembly provides an opportunity for the school to come together and be bought up to speed.
 A time for reflection may be used to discuss the pupils' concerns and provide emotional support.
 All pupils may benefit from additional time set aside for personal reflection and some may want additional sessions of organised worship to respond to the incident within their faith tradition, they may be supported by external visitors.

 Case study 4: School celebration

 It is exam results week.
 During assembly successes are celebrated, perhaps some prizes are handed out or pupils singled out for special mention.
 All pupils may be encouraged to take time for reflection, as they consider their successes/the future – something likely to lead to further personal reflection.
 Some pupils may seek out organised worship to give thanks for or to process their feelings regarding the end of exams.

-In all four of these examples, the school is able to come together as a community and community of communities to receive support.
-Space is allowed for everyone's expression of religion and beliefs.
-But no one's freedom of religion and belief is undermined or made to feel excluded by compulsory worship.
+In all four of these examples, the school is able to come together as a community/communities to receive support.
+Space is allowed for everyone's expression of religion/belief.
+But no one's freedom of religion or belief is undermined or made to feel excluded by compulsory worship.